-9 This should show how the construction will adequately isolate the borehole target formation from other groundwater so as to protect the Water Environment.
-A more detailed assessment will normally be required where: i) the borehole will encounter significant methane accumulations; ii) there are sensitive receptors nearby that may be impacted; or iii) the borehole will be subject to high pressure fracturing or high level of heat associated with underground coal gasification
+12 For low risk boreholes this should be a simple assessment that will show how the construction will adequately isolate the borehole target formation from other groundwater so as to protect the Water Environment.
+A more detailed assessment to demonstrate this will normally be required where: i) the borehole will encounter significant methane accumulations; ii) there are sensitive receptors nearby that may be impacted; or iii) the borehole will be subject to high pressure fracturing.

-Proposa Is for Baseline Monitoring 16.
+Propo sals for Baseline Monitoring 16.
 Proposals for baseline monitoring should be linked to the development of a conceptual site model (CSM).
-Not normally 10 ✓ The monitoring locations, parameters and frequencies are linked to the risk posed to the water environment.
+The monitoring locations, parameters and frequencies are linked to the risk posed to the water environment.
 This may include baseline groundwater monitoring and/or baseline monitoring of other relevant receptors.
 The baseline monitoring should allow for characterisation of the natural variation of the water environment for parameters such as salinity, methane, hydrocarbons and metals, so that ongoing monitoring can report changes against the established baseline.
 Note the list of parameters is not exhaustive; there may be local water sensitivities, which should be identified as part of your CSM.
 Early discussion with SEPA is recommended to clarify appropriate level of environmental monitoring.
-Groundwater monitoring borehole(s) are likely to be required where: the proposal involves a large number of deep boreholes drilled as part of a wellfield; where nearby sensitive water features have been identified e.g. abstraction boreholes or groundwater dependent wetlands; or where methane extraction is to take place.
+Not Groundwater monitoring borehole(s) are likely to be required where: normally 13 ✓ the proposal involves a large number of deep boreholes drilled as part of a wellfield; where nearby sensitive water features have been identified e.g. abstraction boreholes or groundwater dependent wetlands; or where methane extraction is to take place.
 Where an existing appropriate borehole is present this may be utilised.
 The location and construction details of any monitoring boreholes should be provided.
 Monitoring of flow or levels may be required for water features, including neighbouring abstractions.

-10 Baseline monitoring may be required for temporary boreholes where they are drilled close to sensitive receptors.
+13 Monitoring is only likely to be required for temporary boreholes where they are drilled close to sensitive receptors.
+A Water Features Survey is required to identify if this is the case.

-Integrity testing 17.
-Integrity testing to confirm that the borehole has been adequately constructed 11 .
+Integri ity testing 17.
+Integrity testing to confirm that the borehole has been adequately constructed 14 .
 For example cement bond logs and pressure testing of the casing. ✓ 18.
-Plans for maintaining the integrity of the borehole for the life cycle of the borehole. • Propos als for Ongoing monitoring 19.
+Plans for maintaining the integrity of the borehole for the life cycle of the borehole. ✓ Propo sals for Ongoing monitoring 19.
 Proposals for ongoing monitoring following construction to verify that the integrity of the borehole is maintained and that there are no unacceptable impacts on the water environment should be provided.
-This may include groundwater monitoring and/or monitoring of other relevant receptors.
-Groundwater chemistry analysis and the monitoring of flow and level in water features would normally be similar to that undertaken at the baseline stage. ✓ 20.
-Details of action to be taken if: there are early warning signs that the borehole is not functioning adequately e.g. detected via requisite monitoring; any significant adverse environmental impact occurs.
-Decom missioning and sealing 21.
-Proposed lifespan of the borehole. \checkmark \checkmark 22.
+This may include groundwater monitoring and/or monitoring of other relevant receptors such public water supplies.
+Not normally 12 ✓ Groundwater chemistry analysis and the monitoring of flow and level in water features would normally be similar to that undertaken at the baseline stage.
+20. Details of action to be taken if: there are early warning signs that the borehole is not functioning adequately e.g. detected via requisite monitoring; ✓ any significant adverse environmental impact occurs.
+Decon nmissioning and sealing 21.
+Proposed lifespan of the borehole. ✓ ✓ 22.
 Plans for temporary sealing the borehole when it is out of use prior to final decommissioning.
-This should include reasons and associated time periods. •
+This should include reasons and associated time periods. ✓ 23.
+Decommissioning plans These should be submitted with the application.
+For higher risk boreholes they would normally include integrity testing prior to decommissioning.
+They should also show how the integrity of the well following decommissioning will be demonstrated.
+13 ✓ ✓ v2 December 2020 Uncontrolled if printed 13 of 18

-11 In line with using Industry Best Practice; The Oil & Gas UK 'Well Life Cycle Integrity Guidelines' and 'Guidelines on the Abandonment of Wells', and International ISO: 16530 Standards on Well Integrity.
+14 In line with using Industry Best Practice; The Oil & Gas UK 'Well Life Cycle Integrity Guidelines' and 'Guidelines on the Abandonment of Wells', and International ISO: 16530 Standards on Well Integrity.